michael-catanzaro/StackAttack/README.md

 # dostackbufferoverflowgood POC

 Dostackbufferoverflowgood is a great resource for learning how to exploit stack-based buffer overflow vulnerabiltites.
 This POC shows the effectiveness of StackAttack against the dostackbufferoverflowgood binary.
-Notice that the optional comamand switch has been used in the following examples.
+Notice that the optional command switch has been used in the following examples.
 Credit for the binary goes to Justin Steven ("https://github.com/justinsteven/dostackbufferoverflowgood").

 **Fuzzing:**